serinth/gke-example-go/README.md

 The *API* application is meant to be built into a docker container and then pushed to Google Container Registry (GCR)

 The *watcher* application is meant for demonstrating Kubernetes' blue/green deployment (see the slides).

+# Notes
+This repo uses K8's deployments.
+The preferred way to manage these now is through a package manager such as [Helm](https://helm.sh/).